Frustration of Purpose Example: Everything You Need to Know

 Example: Jack Smith enters into a contract to purchase a commercial building to rent to another party.
 While the business transaction is pending, the building in question gets condemned by city officials due to dilapidated conditions.
 Mr. Smith can rescind the agreement with no obligation.

 Another instance would include Sally leasing a store from Andy to sell exotic animals.
 The lease is for three years.
 After two years, a law gets passed making it illegal to sell exotic animals in the U.S. Sally can be excused from the last year of the lease because Andy was aware of the specific intent behind the lease, which was to sell exotic animals.
-With such a ban on exotic animal, she does not have a reason to continue with the business, unless she chooses to proceed.
+With such a ban on exotic animals, she does not have a reason to continue with the business, unless she chooses to proceed.
 On the flip side, Andy may also end the agreement and lease the land to another party.

 The excuses from a party regarding a certain function outlined in a contract is called an impractical excuse.
 The courts rely on various conditions when assessing impracticability, such as: